paszu/3DSRepo/Part-5-(arm9loaderhax).md

+**You cannot use another console's OTP or you will brick GUARANTEED.**

 This guide will provide you with two options for using Custom Firmware on SysNAND via arm9loaderhax, AuReiNand and CakesFW.

 AuReiNand is a more feature rich CFW in addition to being more noob friendly, and is recommended for beginners, while CakesFW is a more complex CFW that is recommended only for advanced users.
 Otherwise, they perform a similar function and you can use either according to personal preferences.